guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 guild runs info --files
 ```

-To see the full path to each file --- for example, to reference the
+To see the full path to each file---for example, to reference the
-file in another command --- use the `-P` option:
+file in another command---use the `-P` option:

 ``` command
 guild runs info --files -P